-- □ Limit direct care nursing staff to working on one unit for the duration of the outbreak.
-If staff who are not fully vaccinated need to be assigned to work on a different unit then test the staff member using the BinaxNOW test kit prior to the beginning of the shift on the alternate unit. - □ Environmental services, therapy and dietary staff who are not fully vaccinated should be limited to working on one unit to the extent possible.

-Personal Protective Equipment (PPE) and Hand Hygiene:

-- □ Use gowns and gloves for high contact care activities in addition to facemasks and eye protection for COVID-19 negative residents on affected units until 14 days with no new COVID-19 positive residents and/or staff. - □ Ensure PPE and Hand Hygiene Compliance. - □ Designate a PPE coach or coaches for each shift who are responsible for performing PPE and hand hygiene audits as well as performing just-in-time education to staff on PPE use. - □ Perform PPE and hand hygiene audits using a tool, document the findings, share with facility's leadership team at least daily and provide feedback to frontline staff - Perform hand hygiene audits during all shifts on all units. - Perform PPE audits during all shifts on all units . - Establish adherence goals for hand hygiene and PPE audits; if the facility's performance falls below the goal, then identify plan to address any causal factors for non-adherence. - □ Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility - ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated - Residents who are not recovered (less than six months from infection) and also not fully vaccinated (14 days or more since their final dose in the vaccine series), as they are able to tolerate, should wear a face mask when a staff member enters their room and whenever they leave their room or are around others, including whenever they leave the facility for essential medical appointments. - □ Post precaution signs immediately outside of resident rooms indicating appropriate infection control and prevention precautions.
-See DPH Precautions Signs.
+In addition to outbreak testing outlined above, the facility should immediately test any symptomatic resident or staff member or newly exposed resident or staff member.
+The facility may use the BinaxNOW test kits to perform such testing.
+See DPH BinaxNow Guidance .
+Staffin ng: Limit direct care nursing staff to working on one unit for the duration of the outbreak.
+If staff who are not fully vaccinated need to be assigned to work on a different unit then test the staff member using the BinaxNOW test kit prior to the beginning of the shift on the alternate unit.
+Environmental services, therapy and dietary staff who are not fully vaccinated should be limited to working on one unit to the extent possible.
+Perso nal Protective Equipment (PPE) and Hand Hygiene: Use gowns and gloves for high contact care activities in addition to facemasks and eye protection for COVID-19 negative residents on affected units until 14 days with no new COVID-19 positive residents and/or staff.
+Ensure PPE and Hand Hygiene Compliance.
+Designate a PPE coach or coaches for each shift who are responsible for performing PPE and hand hygiene audits as well as performing just-in-time education to staff on PPE use.
+Perform PPE and hand hygiene audits using a tool, document the findings, share with facility's leadership team at least daily and provide feedback to frontline staff O Perform hand hygiene audits during all shifts on all units.
+O Perform PPE audits during all shifts on all units.
+O Establish adherence goals for hand hygiene and PPE audits; if the facility's performance falls below the goal, then identify plan to address any causal factors for non-adherence.
+Ensure that alcohol-based hand-rub (ABHR) stations are available throughout the facility O ABHR stations should be available outside of every resident room and accessible to staff unless otherwise contraindicated Residents who are not fully vaccinated (14 days or more since their final dose in the vaccine series) or recovered (less than three months from infection), as they are able to tolerate, should wear a facemask anytime a staff member enters their room and whenever they leave their room or are around others.
+This includes whenever they leave the facility for essential health care appointments.
+Residents who are fully vaccinated (14 days or more since their final dose in the vaccine series) or recovered (less than three months from infection), as they are able to tolerate, should wear a facemask whenever they leave their room or are around others, unless participating in communal dining or activities where all other residents present are fully vaccinated.

+Post precaution signs immediately outside of resident rooms indicating appropriate infection control and prevention precautions.
+See DPH Precautions Signs .